sdboyapati/kotlin-web-site/docs/topics/tour/kotlin-tour-intermediate-functions.md

 There are some rules to keep in mind when using infix notation:
 * The function must be a member or extension function.
 * The function must have only a **single** function parameter.
-* The function parameter mustn't accept a variable number of arguments.
+* The function parameter must not accept a variable number of arguments.
 * The function parameter can't have a default value.
-* When calling an infix function on a receiver object, you must refer to the receiver object by using `this`.
+* When calling an infix function on a receiver object, you must refer to the receiver object by using keyword `this`.

 Now that you've learned new ways to **extend** classes, it's time to learn even more about classes themselves, their special types, alternatives, and how class inheritance works.